J. Lee Whittington Named Dean of Gupta College of Business

 “Don’t put limits on what you can achieve—sometimes you can’t even dream where your career will take you.”

-A 31-year veteran of Texas Instruments, Ellen Barker, MBA ’94, has served as the global technology company’s chief information officer since 2014.
-In that role she is responsible for IT strategies and operational management of applications and infrastructure worldwide that enable the company’s changing business needs.
-An advocate for women in the technology industry, she serves on the board of High Tech High Heels.
-She is also an active supporter of the American Heart Association, the American Cancer Society and is a leader in her church.
+A 31-year veteran of Texas Instruments, Ellen Barker has served as the global technology company’s chief information officer since 2014.
+In this role, she is responsible for IT strategies and operational management of applications and infrastructure worldwide that support the company’s changing business needs.
+Prior to her CIO role, Barker led the successful integration of TI’s acquisition of National Semiconductor and was also the controller of TI’s Silicon Valley analog business, where her responsibilities included the operational and financial success of this $1B organization.

 Chief Executive Officer, Gemmy Industries